RCA Lyra: A/V Jukebox

 One of the popular Lyra products was the A/V Jukebox (RCA RD2780 and Thomson PDP-2860).
 Introduced at CES 2003, it was also one of the first portable media players capable of playing MPEG-4 encoded videos.
-The device has a 3.5 inch display and was manufactured having a hard drive with a maximum capacity of 20GB but could also work with a 60GB hard drive which had to be installed manually.
+The device has a 3.5 inch display and was manufactured having a hard drive with a maximum capacity of 20 GB but could also work with a 60 GB hard drive which had to be installed manually.
 Battery life was reported to last for up to 3 hours of video and 6 hours of audio playback.

-One of the more popular features of this digital audio player was its ability to record live television through the RCA ports on your television set.
-The player's LCD display had a resolution of 320×240 pixels with 16 million colors.
+One of the more popular features of this digital audio player was its ability to record live television through the RCA ports on a television set.
+The player's LCD had a resolution of 320×240 pixels with 16 million colors.
 It was also possible to view photos on the display screen while audio was playing.
 The PDP-2860 was also UMS-capable, meaning that it could act as a portable external harddrive with no additional software or driver installation.